 Overall, the experience is very satisfying, especially when you consider how sturdy it is.
 At 250 pounds maximum weight endurance, it is exactly half that of the Concept – though I have to stop comparing them one against the other, for all the obvious reasons.

 But comparing the Stamina ATS air rower with any other similarly priced model really feels like a joke.
-It sits well above its competitors within the same price range, often surpassing models that sell at twice the price.
+It sits well above its competitors within the same price range, often surpassing models that sell at a much higher price.

 Sturdy and reliable